Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Preliminaries

 The control objective is to regulate all agents to a desired pose, $x^d_i$, while minimizing control effort and avoiding collisions with other robots and obstacles.
 This can be formally written as the following for every time $k$:

-where, $\epsilon_g$ denotes the goal tolerance, $D$ represents the robot footprint diameter, $p^o_p$ denotes the position of the static obstacle $p$, $N_o$ represents the set of static obstacles in the environment, and $\epsilon_r$ and $\epsilon_o$ denote the safety margins for robot and obstacle constraints, respectively.
+where, $\epsilon_g$ is the goal tolerance, $D$ represents the robot footprint diameter, $p_i^k$ is the position component of $x_i^k$, the robot state, $p^o_p$ is the position of the static obstacle $p$, $N_o$ is the set of static obstacles in the environment, $\epsilon_r$, $\delta_r$, $\epsilon_o$, and $\delta_o$ are the safety margins and slack variables for robot and obstacle constraints, respectively.
 Note that we only consider circular and polyhedral obstacles in the presented experiments, but maintain that most irregular shaped obstacles can be safely approximated with collections of these two primitives.
-Other robots are treated as dynamic obstacles, where their current positions and predicted future trajectories are updated at each timestep.